Kim Il Sung: Human rights

-During his rule, North Korea was responsible for widespread human rights abuses.
-Kim Il-Sung punished real and perceived dissent through purges which included public executions and enforced disappearances.
-Not only dissenters but their entire extended families were reduced to the lowest songbun rank, and many of them were relocated to a secret system of political prison camps.
-These camps or kwanliso, a part of Kim's vast network of abusive penal and forced labor institutions, were fenced and heavily guarded colonies in mountainous areas of the country, where prisoners were forced to perform back-breaking labor such as logging, mining, and picking crops.
-Most prisoners were held in these camps for life, and their living and working conditions in them were often deadly.
-For example, prisoners were nearly starved to death, denied medical care, denied proper housing and clothes, subjected to sexual violence, regularly mistreated, tortured and executed by guards.
+During his rule, North Korea's government was responsible for widespread human rights abuses.
+Kim Il Sung punished real and perceived dissent through purges which included public executions and enforced disappearances.
+Not only dissenters but their entire extended families were punished by being reduced to the lowest songbun rank, and many of them were also incarcerated in a secret system of political prison camps.
+These camps or kwanliso, a part of Kim's vast network of abusive penal and forced labor institutions, were fenced and heavily guarded colonies which were located in mountainous areas of the country, where prisoners were forced to perform back-breaking labor such as logging, mining, and picking crops.
+Most of the prisoners were incarcerated in these camps for their entire lives, and inside the camps, their living and working conditions were usually deadly.
+For example, prisoners were nearly starved to death, they were denied medical care, they were denied proper housing and clothes, they were subjected to sexual violence, they were regularly mistreated, and they were tortured and executed by guards.

-Later rule
+Foreign relations

-Despite his opposition to de-Stalinization, Kim never officially severed relations with the Soviet Union, and he did not take part in the Sino-Soviet Split.
+Despite his opposition to de-Stalinization, Kim never officially severed relations with the Soviet Union, and he did not take part in the Sino-Soviet split.
+North Korea signed a defense treaty with both the Soviet Union and China in 1961.
 After Khrushchev was replaced by Leonid Brezhnev in 1964, Kim's relations with the Soviet Union became closer.
 At the same time, Kim was increasingly alienated by Mao's unstable style of leadership, especially during the Cultural Revolution in the late 1960s.
 Kim in turn was denounced by Mao's Red Guards.
 At the same time, Kim reinstated relations with most of Eastern Europe's communist countries, primarily with Erich Honecker's East Germany and Nicolae Ceaușescu's Romania.
-Ceauşescu was heavily influenced by Kim's ideology, and the personality cult which grew around him in Romania was very similar to that of Kim.
+Ceaușescu was heavily influenced by Kim's ideology, and the personality cult which grew around him in Romania was very similar to that of Kim.

 In the 1960s, Kim became impressed with the efforts of North Vietnamese Leader Ho Chi Minh to reunify Vietnam through guerrilla warfare and thought that something similar might be possible in Korea.
 Infiltration and subversion efforts were thus greatly stepped up against US forces and the leadership in South Korea.
-These efforts culminated in an attempt to storm the Blue House and assassinate President Park Chung-hee.
+These efforts culminated in an attempt to storm the Blue House and assassinate President Park Chung Hee.
 North Korean troops thus took a much more aggressive stance toward US forces in and around South Korea, engaging US Army troops in fire-fights along the Demilitarized Zone.
 The 1968 capture of the crew of the spy ship USS Pueblo was a part of this campaign.